trangdata/tpot-fss-ms/manuscript.md

 Vice versa, a simpler pipeline with defined steps of operators may be easier to interpret but yield suboptimal prediction accuracy.
 Finding the balance between pipeline complexity model interpretation and generalization remains a challenging task for AutoML application in biomedical big data.
 With dataset selector, each pipeline individual of a TPOT generation during optimization holds lower complexity due to the selected subset's lower dimension compared to that of the entire dataset.
-We hope that, with the complexity reduction from imposing a strongly-type GP template and dataset selector, a small loss in dataset-specific predictive accuracy can be compensated by considerable increase in interpretibility and generalizability.
+We hope that, with the complexity reduction from imposing a strongly-type GP template and dataset selector, a small loss in dataset-specific predictive accuracy can be compensated by considerable increase in interpretability and generalizability.
 In this study, the resulting TPOT-DS pipelines are more interpretable with only two simple optimized operators after the dataset selector: a transformer and a classifier.
 In the case of the expression analysis, these pipelines also highlight two small sets of interconnected genes that contain candidates for MDD and related disorders.
 Additionally, complexity reduction results in more efficient computation, which is strongly desirable in biomedical big data analysis.